yarisvt/tyk-docs/tyk-docs/content/universal-data-graph/udg-getting-started/creating-schema.md

 }
 ```

 6. Documentation can be added to any `field` and `object` by using standard [GQL descriptions](https://spec.graphql.org/October2021/#sec-Descriptions).
 In the type system definition language, description strings occur immediately before the definition they describe.
+Any descriptions you add will be visible in the Data Graph designer playground and the public GQL playground (if you enable it).
+To learn about all GQL playgrounds available with Tyk go [to read more here]({{< ref "/graphql/graphql-playground">}})

 ```graphql
 """